Photo by Julien Andrieux

 California State University - Fullerton

 Cal State Fullerton has dedicated transfer audition pages for both BFA Acting and BFA Musical Theatre, a level of transparency most programs do not offer.
 As part of the California State University system, CSUF is built to serve transfer students, particularly those coming from California community colleges.
 Transfer students can audition for the BFA Acting or BFA Devised Theatre concentrations.
 The BFA Musical Theatre concentration is harder to enter as a transfer due to its densely sequenced four-year curriculum, but it is not impossible.
-At roughly $5,600 average net price, it is also one of the most affordable options on this list.
+At roughly $6,600 average net price, it is also one of the most affordable options on this list.

 University of Central Florida

 UCF is refreshingly straightforward about transfer admissions: they accept 16 new students each year into the BFA Musical Theatre program and do not have a quota for how many are freshmen versus transfers.
 They select the best 16 from everyone who auditions, period.
 Transfer students should consult with the department to evaluate credits and estimate program length.
 Florida College System transfer credits can substitute for select upper-division courses.
-At $10,650 average net price, UCF offers exceptional value.
+At roughly $10,400 average net price, UCF offers exceptional value.

 Columbia College Chicago